-In Figure 5, we plot the yearly point estimate and the 95% confidence intervals of the annual event study.
+In Figure 4, we plot the yearly point estimate and the 95% confidence intervals of the annual event study.
 Consistent with the identifying assumption, we find an absence of differential pretrends prior to the shock, and a progressive decline throughout the period of EXIM's shutdown, with only a slight reduction in the gap in the last year, when EXIM regains its full status.

-Our specification tightly controls for product×destination (time-varying) demand shocks that might be correlated with EXIM's shutdown, as long as such demand shocks are not also exporterby-product specific.
-An example of such a shock would be tariffs levied specifically on certain US-specific products that also normally receive EXIM trade financing.
+Our specification tightly controls for product-by-destination (time-varying) demand shocks that might be correlated with EXIM's shutdown, as long as such demand shocks are not also exporterby-product specific.
+An example of such a shock would be tariffs levied specifically on products from the US that also normally receive EXIM trade financing.

 We think such a demand shock is unlikely to explain our results for three reasons.
+First, the

-First, the "tariff trade war" between China and the US did not begin until 2018, well after the exports of EXIM-dependent products start to decline (Figure 5).
+"tariff trade war" between China and the US did not begin until 2018, well after the exports of EXIM-dependent products start to decline (Figure 4).
 Second, in Appendix Figure B.1 we plot the distribution of point estimates and t-stats from a series of 173 distinct regressions where we remove each 3-digit product one-by-one.
 The tight distribution of point estimates around the average effect we report in Table 2 implies that the results are not driven by a few products, which is inconsistent with certain products being both affected by specific demand shocks and by EXIM's shutdown.
+Third, our firm-level evidence where we study the effect of EXIM within US exporters shipping the same product to the same destination (Table 4) directly addresses this possibility.